sharanshanmugam26/AIP-Scheduler/README.md

 # AIP-Scheduler

-Aims to integrate students and faculty
+Aims to integrate students and faculty by reducing time